absmach/a1/docs/supermq.md

 mosquitto_sub -u $CLIENT_KEY -P "" -t "m/$DOMAIN_ID/c/$CHANNEL_ID/messages" -h localhost -v
 ```

+In this case, we have created a topic called messages and are subscribing to it
 This will wait and display any messages published to this channel.

 ### 3.2 Publish Messages (On BeagleV Board)